A family avoids a teardown, opting to preserve an old Glen Lake cottage—and treat their family to old-fashioned lake vacations.

 Built in 1927 for overflow guests of Glen Eden Resort, a grand summer enclave that once graced Glen Lake, the cottage began its life as a humble structure.
 That said, it was solidly built, and it boasted a marvelously massive fieldstone fireplace embellished with smaller beach stones gathered, no doubt, from the shores of nearby Sleeping Bear Bay.
-Like its sister structures at Glen Eden and other properties around Glen Lake, the cottage was rented by summer vacationers looking to treat their families to a true Northwoods experience.
+Like its sister structures at Glen Eden and other properties around Glen Lake, the cottage was also rented by summer vacationers looking to treat their families to a true Northwoods experience.

 By the 1940s, the cottage had become the beloved summer headquarters for the White family, and eventually White-Schilling families, who made their own additions to the structure.
 Under their tenure, the home was a touchstone for generations of siblings and cousins who grew up reveling in the freedom of rustic, water-filled summers, recalls Carolyn Schilling Gery, whose parents were the final owners.